University of Montpellier: Rankings and reputation

 University of Montpellier was ranked 1st in the world in Ecology in the subject rankings of Academic Ranking of World Universities 2018.

 Affiliations and memberships

 The University of Montpellier is a member of Coimbra Group and of the Mediterranean Universities Union.
 It is also a founding member of the European University alliance CHARM-EU.

+On 19 June 2024, the University of Montpellier has been accepted as a member of the Udice Group.

 Students life

 Students life within the University of Montpellier is coordinated by: